FORM IN SPACE AND TIME

 embryo is concealed by the womb, similarly, one’s knowledge gets shrouded by

-desire, says the Srimad Bhagavad Gita.
+desire, says Srimad .
 This discrimination resides in the

 intellect.
 However, desires and lust are formidable adversaries that cloud the